tytydraco/yessleep/out/Figure_by_the_edge_of_the_forest.md

 Dear Diary

-Last night I woke up Johnny because of a noic3 by my window when he went outside to check nothing was there  no trace of scratches on the window no footprints in the mud nothing.
+Last night I woke up Johnny because of a noice by my window when he went outside to check nothing was there  no trace of scratches on the window no footprints in the mud nothing.
 I'm loosing mg mind

 Nat